saucelabs/sauce-school/tools/site/codelabs/Module1_SeleniumPython.md

 $ brew install python
 ```

-The nice thing about Homebrew is that it will automatically download the the latest version of Python, as well as update dependencies for Python 2.7, which is automatically installed on Mac.
-You shouldn't, however use Python version 2.7 for your test code as it's no longer supported.
+The nice thing about Homebrew is that it will automatically download the several version of Python.
+Once it's installed, you should see messages letting you know where it installed your versions of Python:

 <img src="assets/1.05O.png" alt="Selenium Computer" width="550"/>

-Homebrew may have updated several versions of Python.
+Homebrew may have installed several versions of Python.
 You can check which version you are using by typing

  ```
  python --version
  ```

-Since you may have other versions on your machine, you will want to specify which version to use with your tests, you will want to type in the command to get :
+Since Homebrew installed several versions, you will want to specify which, you will want to type in the command:
 ```
 python3
 ```